TychoLoke/Azure-Subgroup-User-Mapper/README.md

 # Azure AD Group and User Export Script

-This PowerShell script retrieves a specified group from Azure Active Directory (AD), extracts all subgroups and users within those subgroups, and exports the information to a CSV file.
+This PowerShell script retrieves a specified group from Azure Active Directory (AD) using an exact display name match, extracts all subgroups and users within those subgroups, and exports the information to a CSV file.

 ## Requirements